Run to You (Whitney Houston song): Music video

 A music video was produced to promote the single, directed by Mitchell Sinoway.
 It features scenes from The Bodyguard intercut with scenes of an angelic Houston running on clouds.
+In the movie, there is a scene where bodyguard Frank Farmer (played by Kevin Costner) watches the video of "Run to You" on TV and is taken by Houston's performance.
+The music video was made available in HD on Houston's official YouTube channel in 2009, having generated more than 256 million views as of November 2025.

 Live performances

-Houston has performed the song on select dates during her Bodyguard World Tour in 1993–1994.
+Houston performed the song on select dates during her Bodyguard World Tour in 1993–1994.
 "Run to You" was performed at the November 5 and 7, 1993 shows at the Earls Court Exhibition Centre in London, England, at the August 14, 1994, show at the San Jose Arena in San Jose, California and at the September 16, 27 and 28, 1994 shows at Radio City Music Hall in New York City.
-In November 2017, Legacy issued the 25th anniversary album, I Wish You Love: More from The Bodyguard, a live performance of "Run To You" is included.
+In November 2017, Legacy issued the 25th anniversary album, I Wish You Love: More from The Bodyguard; a live performance of "Run to You" is included.